 The Dalmatian Coast

-The Dalmatian coast is cradled by a range of mountains from one side and a long necklace of more than 1,000 beautiful islands from the other, with rocky, pebble and even sand beaches gently bathing in the warm sun and crystal-clear waters of the Adriatic Sea.
+The Dalmatian coast is cradled by a range of mountains on one side and more than 1,000 beautiful islands on the other, with rock, pebble and even sand beaches gently bathing in the warm sun and crystal-clear waters of the Adriatic Sea.

-Further north you can find ancient cities Split or Zadar, or visit some of the major islands, like Brač or Hvar, with their impressive villas, archeological sites, churches and palaces, like the Blessed Virgin Mary in Dubrovnik or Palace of the Roman Emperor Diocletian in Split.
+Further north you can find the ancient cities of Split or Zadar, or visit some of the major islands, like Brač or Hvar, with their impressive villas, archeological sites, churches and palaces like the Palace of the Roman Emperor Diocletian in Split.